LeonardoGentile/.dotfiles/README.md

             - `Regular Font` and select `DejaVu sans mono 12pt for Powerline`
             - `Antialiased` and select `Inconsolata 12pt for Powerline`
 3. Generate github [`ssh` keys](https://help.github.com/articles/generating-ssh-keys):
-run `ssh-keygen -t rsa -C "your_email@example.com"`
+    - run `ssh-keygen -t rsa -C "your_email@example.com"`
-enter a passphrase (annotate it!)
+    - enter a passphrase (annotate it!)
-pbcopy < ~/.ssh/id_rsa.pub
+    - pbcopy < ~/.ssh/id_rsa.pub
-go on Github  `profile/account/Edit Profile/SSH Keys/Add SSH Key` and paste the previously copied ssh key.
+    - go on Github  `profile/account/Edit Profile/SSH Keys/Add SSH Key` and paste the previously copied ssh key.
 You can follow a similar  process for  Bitbucket
-`ssh -T git@github.com` to verify that the settings are ok.
+    - `ssh -T git@github.com` to verify that the settings are ok
-The first time you will be asked to insert your pass-phrase, do it and then tell keychain to remember it.
+    - The first time you will be asked to insert your pass-phrase, do it and then tell keychain to remember it.
 From now on you won't be asked again for the pass-phrase.
-In case everything was set up  correctly you should get a message `Hi YourUserName!
+    - In case everything was set up  correctly you should get a message `Hi YourUserName!
 You've successfully authenticated, but GitHub does not provide shell access.`
 4. Get Xcode from App Store
- open xcode to agree to the TOS (or it won't install the components)
+    - open xcode to agree to the TOS (or it won't install the components)
- install Command Line Tools: `xcode-select --install`  then click install
+    -  install Command Line Tools: `xcode-select --install`  then click install
- open Xcode's preferences and install the command line tools package (this will install also git, from apple)
+    -  open Xcode's preferences and install the command line tools package (this will install also git, from apple)

 #Dotfiles installation